-375. Postcolonial Literature
+375, 376.
+Postcolonial Literature

-A course in the development of English-language literatures in several of the former colonies of Great Britain-India, Pakistan, Kenya, Nigeria, Uganda, South Africa, Jamaica, Trinidad, and Australia-focusing on the work of such internationally acclaimed writers as Derek Walcott, Nadine Gordimer, V.S.
-Naipaul, Salman Rushdie, and Wole Soyinka.
-The course is variously taught as a broad survey of this terrain or as a more concentrated study of the literature of one or two of its constituent parts, e.g., Africa and the West Indies, the Indian subcontinent and diaspora, etc. Alternate years.
+A study of English-language literatures in former British colonies-in Africa, the Caribbean, Australia, and the Indian subcontinent and its Diaspora-focusing on the work of such writers as Walcott, Gordimer, Naipaul, Rushdie, and Soyinka, variously taught as a survey of these literatures or as a more concentrated study of the literature of one or two nations or regions.
+Alternate years.

-Meets general academic requirement D or L and W.
+Meets general academic requirement D or L (and W which applies to 376 only).